Nowhere

 I met someone recently who was obsessed with where I was from.

-But where did you live before that, she asked.
+But where did you live before that, they asked.
 And before that?

 And... before... that?

-She was a performance artist.
-After a while, I began to wonder if this was part of her thing, so I turned the tables, asked her the same:
+They were a performance artist.
+After a while, I began to wonder if this was part of their thing, so I turned the tables, asked them the same:

 Where were you from, before here?